Methodology for the creation of the Maritime Boundaries

 Extended Continental Shelves

-The Extended Continental Shelves represent the portion of the continental shelf that extends beyond 200 Nautical Miles, as submitted by a State to or recommended by the Commission on the Limits of the Continental Shelf (CLCS), or deposited with the Division for Ocean Affairs and the Law of the Sea (DOALOS).
+The Extended Continental Shelves represent the portion of the continental shelf that extends beyond 200 Nautical Miles, as submitted by a State to or recommended by the Commission on the Limits of the Continental Shelf (CLCS), or deposited with the Division for Ocean Affairs and the Law of the Sea (DOALOS), or claimed by (a) a Non-Party State to UNCLOS or (b) a Party State to UNCLOS through mechanisms other than a submission to the CLCS or a deposit to DOALOS.

 Points from these official documents were digitized and then converted into lines.
 These lines were subsequently transformed into geodesic lines using the Geodetic Densifier tool in the QGIS Shapes plugin, by adding additional vertices along geodesic paths within the shape for every nautical mile.